 Design-wise, The Beosound A1 has a sophisticated appearance thanks to its compact and slim design.
 That means you can take it with you wherever you go.
 Aside from the design, it has a three-microphone array to deliver clear and crisp audio.
 In addition, Alexa’s voice assistant works well even from a distance, thanks to far-field technology.

 The Bang and Olufsen Beosound A1 is one of a kind, with a battery life of up to 18 hours.
 Not only that but it’s also IP67 rated, so it’s ready to spice up your beach party.
-In short, if portability and high-quality sound are your top priorities, the Beosound A1 is a viable Amazon Echo alternative.
+In short, if portability and high-quality sound are your top priorities, the Beosound A1 is a viable Amazon Echo alternatives.

 Because Google Assistant powers the JBL Link View, you can be sure it will be a fantastic experience.
 Google Assistant doesn’t have as many skills and third-party features as Alexa on the Amazon Echo, but it’s better for everyday use.